WiFi is everywhere you go. From the coffee shop to the local park, you can connect to the internet practically any time you need to or want to.

 How WiFi works

 WiFi uses radio waves to connect devices to the internet.
-WiFi doesn't fall from the sky—it depends on physical internet networks and translates the signal via a router.
+Think of your router like a translator: your fiber network delivers the message, and your router converts it into a wireless signal your devices can understand.
 The strength of your signal depends on several factors, including the quality of your internet connection and router.
+Learn more about how wireless networks work.

 Fiber internet improves WiFi signals